 For further information please click on the link below:

 Welcome to Burnham Health Centre

 Please note when updating your Clinical Record we can not accept change of address via this website.
-You will have to visit the practice with proof of your new address or change it via your Patient Access account and we will update your records.
+You will have to visit the practice with proof of your new address.